vegasbrianc/cats-1/README.md

 ## <a name="deploy-application"></a>Step 1: Deploy a single host application

+If you would like to skip using a Dockerfile and jump straight deploying on a cluster then go straight to Step 2.0.

 In this step you will deploy a simple application that runs on a single Docker host.
 In order to do that, you will complete the following: